 "researchmap" (https://researchmap.jp/) is a researcher information database that is one of the largest and serves as a comprehensive list of Japanese researchers.
 Registered information on research results can be openly disseminated over the Internet. "researchmap" is linked to e-Rad and many university faculty databases.
-Furthermore, the Japanese Government has planned to utilize further "researchmap".
-Researchers are requested to register actively in "researchmap".
+Furthermore, in addition to the utilization in the review process, the Japanese Government has planned to further utilize "researchmap".
+As such, researchers are requested to actively register researcher information in "researchmap".